S-9: Winner of 2024 AIG Women's British Open

 S-19: Winner of the 2024 Olympic Gold Medal

 The former World No. 1 from New Zealand finally earned enough points to become a member of the LPGA's Hall of Fame with her gold-medal performance in the 2024 Olympics in Paris, then continued her magical 2024 campaign by claiming the AIG Women's Open on the Old Course at St. Andrews for her third major championship.
 Ko capped the year with a win in the Kroger Queen City Championship for her 30th worldwide victory and 22nd on the LPGA Tour.
+Win No. 23 came earlier this spring on the first Sunday in March when she bested Ayaka Furue and Jeeno Thitikul by four strokes to capture the HSBC Women's World Championship in Singapore.
 Ko announced herself to the world as a young teen, rising to No. 1 in the Women's World Amateur Golf Ranking and winning the LPGA Tour's CN Canadian Women's Open in 2012 as a 15-year-old amateur.
 She would repeat as champion again in 2013 as an amateur.
 She spent 130 weeks atop the WAGR before turning pro in October 2013.
 Ko, who won the 2012 U.S. Women's Amateur and reached the semifinals of the 2012 U.S. Girls' Junior, later captured the 2015 Evian Championship for her first major.
 She also won the 2016 ANA Inspiration.
 Ko has contended in a number of U.S. Women's Open, notably the 2016 championship at CordeValle when she held the 54-hole lead, only to struggle on Sunday and finish T-3.
 She also finished fifth in 2022 at Pine Needles.
 Ko was the low amateur in the 2012 championship at Blackwolf Run.

 YEAR